duskmoon314/typst-fontawesome/example.typ

 ==== Different sets

 By default, the library supports `Free`, `Brands`, `Pro`, `Duotone` and `Sharp` sets.
+(See #ref(<enable_pro_sets>) for enabling Pro sets.)

 But only `Free` and `Brands` are tested by me.
 That is, three font files are used to test:
 - Font Awesome 6 Free (Also named as _Font Awesome 6 Free Regular_)
 - Font Awesome 6 Free Solid
 - Font Awesome 6 Brands

-Due to some limitations of typst 0.11.0, the regular and solid versions are treated as different fonts.
+Due to some limitations of typst 0.12.0, the regular and solid versions are treated as different fonts.
 In this library, `solid` is used to switch between the regular and solid versions.

 To use other sets or specify one set, you can pass the `font` parameter to the inner `text` function: \